jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   chmod_ is a program that changes the mode of the file given

-* I can now make a Test Driven Development environment by giving a name for the ``PROJECT_NAME`` variable when I call the program.
-For example, typing this command in the terminal in the folder/directory where ``makePythonTdd.sh`` is saved will make a Test Driven Development environment for a project called ``calculator``, you can continue this in :doc:`/how_to/calculator`
+* I can now make a Test Driven Development environment when I call the program with a name for the ``PROJECT_NAME`` variable.
+For example, when I type this command in the terminal in the folder/directory where ``makePythonTdd.sh`` is saved, the computer will make a Test Driven Development environment for a project called ``calculator``, you can continue this in :doc:`/how_to/calculator`

   .. code-block:: shell